-Here is some irony: You need discipline to build discipline.
+Here is some irony: You need self-discipline to build discipline.

-It is like muscle.
+It is like a muscle.
 If you were to have no muscle, there would be nothing to build upon.
-If you have bigger muscle, then you can build it faster.
+If you have bigger muscles, then you can build them faster.
 Similarly, if you already have discipline, you can become very self-disciplined.

 “I have a book on motivation.
 I can’t be bothered to read it.”

 If self-discipline were something you could pull out of a hat, then simply, more people would have it.
 Self-discipline is about building on the discipline you already have to make it stronger and more consistent.

 Discipline Does Not Mean Suffering

 This is an unfortunate mistake.
 Just because the road towards a goal sometimes leads to suffering, it doesn’t mean that discipline automatically means suffering.
 People who punish themselves excessively in the name of acquiring discipline are not building self-discipline.
 They are acting disciplined as a way to justify the masochistic urges they feel.
 In other words, they are using their faux-discipline as a way to justify the times when their discipline slips and they are allowed to be hard on themselves.

 Discipline Can Be Born From Habit

 Habits can be used to create a certain level of discipline without the hard work that usually comes with it.
 For example, if you are fairly undisciplined with your invoice files, then make a habit of arranging the new ones for five minutes just before your workday finishes.

 After a while, you will start to arrange your files at the end of the day out of habit, and your filing system will no doubt begin to look a little more professional and disciplined.
 You will not have to force yourself to become more disciplined with your files because you start arranging them habitually to the point where you hardly notice you are doing it.

 Treat Yourself for Keeping to a Promise